bigraph-toolkit-suite/bigraphs.grgen-bigraphs/README.md

 - `./bin/`: Contains an executable binary (`*.jar`) of the command-line tool
 - `./sample/`: Contains several demo scenarios.
 Each scenario includes a bigraphical host graph and signature (meta-)model, and some rules.
-  - These files were generated using [Bigraph Framework](www.bigraphs.org).
+  - These files were generated using [Bigraph Framework](https://www.bigraphs.org/products/bigraph-framework/).
 - `./src/`: The complete source code of this project including unit tests.
 - `./libs/`: Additional Java libraries required for the development.
 Must be installed in the local Maven repository first.

 ### Pre-Build Binary

-An executable tool in form of a `*.jar` is provided within the `./bin/` directory of this project.
+An executable tool in form of a `*.jar` is provided within the `./bin/` directory of this project after [building](#build-configuration).

 To start the application, issue the following command in the terminal: